gregorycrane/Poetics2.0/README.md

 * The back of the book index does not contain exhaustive information about people and places.

+Greg Nagy translation of chapters 1-4:

+Aristotle’s Poetics, translation and commentary in progress, Chapter 1: https://classical-inquiries.chs.harvard.edu/aristotles-poetics-translation-and-commentary-in-progress-part-1/

+Aristotle’s Poetics, translation and commentary in progress, Chapter 2: https://classical-inquiries.chs.harvard.edu/aristotles-poetics-translation-and-commentary-in-progress-part-2/
+Aristotle’s Poetics, translation and commentary in progress, Chapter 3: https://classical-inquiries.chs.harvard.edu/aristotles-poetics-translation-and-commentary-in-progress-part-3/
+Aristotle’s Poetics, translation and commentary in progress, Chapter 4: https://classical-inquiries.chs.harvard.edu/aristotles-poetics-translation-and-commentary-in-progress-part-4/

 ## Greek Music

 It can be very difficult to conceptualize the artistic and performance background that the Poetics assume.
-For an example, see [
+For an example, see [Rediscovering Ancient Greek Music (2017)](https://www.youtube.com/watch?v=4hOK7bU0S1Y).

-0:03 / 15:39
-OFF

-Rediscovering Ancient Greek Music (2017)](https://www.youtube.com/watch?v=4hOK7bU0S1Y)
+Paging through the Poetics by chapter/section [here](https://scaife.perseus.org/reader/urn:cts:greekLit:tlg0086.tlg034.digicorpus-grc2:1.1?right=perseus-eng2) -- easier for aligning the translation.